Iterable/iterable-web-sdk/README.md

 1. `iterable://dismiss` - Removes the in-app message from the screen, queues the next one for presentation, and invokes both [trackInAppClose](#trackInAppClose) and [trackInAppClick](#trackInAppClick)
 2. `action://{anything}` - Makes a [`Window.prototype.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) call with the payload `{ type: 'iterable-action-link', data: '{anything}' }` that can be consumed by the parent website.
 It also dismisses the message and invokes both [trackInAppClose](#trackInAppClose) and [trackInAppClick](#trackInAppClick)

-Upon those, we also may reserve more keywords in the future.
+Upon those, the SDK may reserve more keywords in the future.

 ## Routing in Single-Page Apps